erigontech/erigon/README.md

   browser `localhost:3000`, credentials `admin/admin`)
 - `cat /proc/<PID>/smaps`

 Erigon uses ~4Gb of RAM during genesis sync and ~1Gb during normal work.
 OS pages cache can utilize unlimited amount of memory.

 **Warning:** Multiple instances of Erigon on same machine will touch Disk concurrently, it impacts performance - one of main Erigon optimisations: "reduce Disk random access".
 "Blocks Execution stage" still does many random reads - this is reason why it's slowest stage.
 We do not recommend running multiple genesis syncs on same Disk.
 If genesis sync passed, then it's fine to run multiple Erigon instances on same Disk.

 ### Blocks Execution is slow on cloud-network-drives

 Please read https://github.com/erigontech/erigon/issues/1516#issuecomment-811958891
 In short: network-disks are bad for blocks execution - because blocks execution reading data from db non-parallel non-batched way.
+Tricks: if you throw anough RAM and set env variable `ERIGON_SNAPSHOT_MADV_RND=false` - then Erigon will work good-enough on Cloud drives - in cost of higher IO.

 ### Filesystem's background features are expensive